 Another routine you should reinforce with them from an early age is grooming.
 Grooming should be a fun and satisfying experience, not something they’re nervous about.
 You should get them used to contact with their ears, paws, tail and mouth from early on so they don’t become sensitive.

 Goldendoodle coats can vary from straight to wavy or outright curly, and the grooming needs of each are different.
-Straight or wavy coats can be brushed once or twice a week, but if your dog’s coat is curly, it’ll need daily brushing.
+Straight or wavy coats can be brushed once or twice a week, but if your dog has a curly coat, it’ll need daily brushing.
 You can opt to keep their fur short, but even then you should still brush them once every couple of weeks.

 Goldendoodles produce natural oils that keep their coats healthy and shiny, but they’ll still need bathing every three to four weeks.
 During bath time, you can clean the inside of their ears with cotton balls or baby wipes; use a different wipe for each ear, and make sure you don’t stick anything into their ear canals.